microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_atlas_webapi.md

 ORDER BY username;
 ```

+If you have recently added the Broadsea Azure App Service Managed Identity to Azure SQL as part of the [Post TF deployment steps](/infra/terraform/omop/README.md/#step-4-run-post-terraform-deployment-steps), you can restart your Broadsea [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview) to enable your [Broadsea-webtools container](/apps/broadsea-webtools/README.md) to pick up the MI.

 #### Check Data With a Query

 You can check for person data in Azure SQL using the following queries: